 Have an inventory of the property condition carried out at the outset of the tenancy which is agreed to and signed by both tenant and landlord.

-Ensure that the details that the deposit is registered with (name and contact details of the tenants, start and end date of the tenancy agreement and exact deposit amount) are 100% accurate.
+Ensure that the details of the deposit registered (with name and contact details of the tenants, start and end date of the tenancy agreement and exact deposit amount) are 100% accurate.